dle4/Synthetic-Post-Dive-Ultrasound-Audio-Generator/README.md

 | Grade 3 | All of the cardiac periods contain showers or single bubble signals, but not dominating or overriding the cardiac motion signals|
 | Grade 4 | Maximum detectable bubble signal sounding continuously throughout systole and diastole of every cardiac period, and overriding the amplitude of the normal cardiac signals|

-Kisman-Masurel to Spencer conversion Table:
+Kisman-Masurel to Spencer conversion Table (table 4):
 | Spencer | Kisman-Masurel Grades |
 | --- | --- |
 | 0 | 000 |